 Kekal is an avant-garde metal band originated from Jakarta, Indonesia.
-The band consists of no official member since 2009, but it remains active and more shockingly, a new album titled 8 was released with 3 former key members have contributed in making it.
+The band consists of no official member since 2009, but it remains active and have since released two albums entitled 8 in 2010 and Autonomy in 2012, with 3 former key members have contributed in making it.

 3 former key members are Jeff Arwadi (guitars, vocals, programming, drums), Azhar Levi Sianturi (bass, vocals), and Leo Setiawan (guitars), all have left the band in 2009.